spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-order-management-feature-walkthrough/marketplace-order-management-feature-walkthrough.md

 template: feature-walkthrough-template
 ---

-*Marketplace Order Management* enables splitting Orders into Merchant Orders and allows Product Offers to be bought from a store front app.
+*Marketplace Order Management* enables splitting Orders into Merchant Orders and allows Product Offers to be bought from a the Storefront application.
 The Orders are designed to be used by the Marketplace operator, while the Merchant Orders are always connected to a Merchant (Learn more about [Core Marketplace domain objects here](/docs/marketplace/dev/architecture-overview/marketplace-domain-model.html)).

 It's up to the project to decide when to create Merchant Orders out of an Order by using `MerchantSalesOrderFacade::createMerchantOrderCollection()`.
 Out of the box it is created by `CreateMerchantOrdersCommandPlugin`.